Maximal Brain Damage Without Data or Optimization: Disrupting Neural Networks via Sign-Bit Flips: Locating Models' Most Critical Parameters

+Our \emph{one-pass} variant (1P-DNL) refines this by replacing $H_{ii}$ with Gauss–Newton style estimates derived from gradients, recovering the classical Taylor saliency $\propto |\theta_i g_i|$ used in pruning~\citep{molchanov2017, SNIP, GRASP, synflow}.
+Hence, magnitude- and gradient-based flips correspond to adversarial analogues of the very same criteria known to predict weight importance.

+\paragraph{Early-layer targeting.} Our main support for early-layer targeting is empirical: restricting candidate flips to the first layers consistently increases attack impact (Figure~\ref{fig:boxplots_k_layers} and Table~\ref{tab:shuffle_layer}).
+A possible intuition is that a perturbation inserted earlier is processed by all subsequent layers.
+Under the standard Lipschitz composition bound, its worst-case amplification is at most $\prod_{\ell>1} L_\ell$, where $L_\ell$ is the Lipschitz constant of layer $\ell$~\citep[Prop.~1.4.3]{burago2001course, gouk2021regularisation, virmaux2018lipschitz}.
+We use this only as motivation, not as a proof that early-layer targeting is optimal.

-Based on these observations, we explore a simple heuristic that flips bits only in the first $l$ layers of a network (with $1 \leq l \leq 10$). \cref{alg:dnl_pass_free} summarizes our Pass-free attack for a given model, number of sign flips $k$, and layers $l$.
+\textbf{The Deep Neural Lesion Pass-free algorithm:} Based on these observations, we explore a simple heuristic algorithm that flips bits only in the first $l$ layers of a network (with $1 \leq l \leq 10$). \cref{alg:dnl_pass_free} summarizes our Pass-free attack for a given model, number of sign flips $k$, and layers $l$.
 We find that any $l$ in this range consistently degrades accuracy more than random or purely magnitude-based strategies (Figure~\ref{fig:boxplots_k_layers}).
 We select $l = 10$ for simplicity and only consider the parameters of those layers as candidates for sign flips.